 I will typically pop the crust into the freezer for about 5 minutes before baking to make sure that the fat has solidified in case it has started to become too soft after working the dough.
 And that’s it!
 You can have a homemade pie crust in less than 15 minutes without all the mess!

-This is a very basic homemade pie crust recipe with only 4 ingredients.
 This recipe makes enough for a double crust and can be reduced by half for a single crust.
 If you prefer a butter flavor for your crust, you may use butter flavored shortening.
 If you prefer a bit of sweetness to your crust, you may add a few TBSP in before cutting in the shortening.